-a.
+- a.
 Flower (55 points).
 The flower should show pleasing proportion of all component parts as well as proper size for the stalk.
 The color should be clear, clean and typical of the variety, although some variation may be noted because of soil conditions or weather.
 A judge should use great caution when considering a disqualification of what they perceive as a misnamed variety.
 Weather and soil conditions can cause marked shifts in the color of SDBs.
 Late frosts can cause much lighter than normal colors, particularly in the blue, purple and violet range.
 Plicata markings also can vary markedly, sometimes within the same clump.
 Some flowers might have few markings, while others are almost completely marked overall.
 Form should be the best possible for the variety.
-The flower should have a typical substance for the variety being judged.
+The flower should have a typical substance for the variety being judged. - b.
+Stalk (20 points).
+The stalk should be typical for the variety and may be branched or unbranched, but height should be proportionate to flower size.
+Unbranched specimens are best displayed with one open flower and a bud.
+Branched stalks may have one open flower plus a mature bud, or two or more open flowers, provided they are well spaced and not bunched or out of proportion.